 - Leopoldstadt: Running along the Danube, Leopoldstadt has more budget-friendly accommodations and a massive green space.

-If Airbnb is more your style, you’re in luck!
+If apartments are more your style, you’re in luck!
 There are plenty of charming places to rent in Vienna, like this stunning flat near the Opera House.

 Vienna 2 day itinerary